How does laser tattoo removal work?

 White blood cells in our bodies are responsible for the removal of foreign invaders within us, tattoo inks included.
 These cells work by “eating” any invaders and carrying them away to be flushed from our bodies.
 If you were to look at a tattoo under a microscope, you would see that the individual ink particles are significantly larger than the size of the white blood cells around them.
 By analogy, the white blood cells cannot eat the ink particles just as we could not eat an entire pineapple in one bite.
 To eat the pineapple, we first have to cut it into pieces.
 For our white blood cells to eat the tattoo ink, we have to “cut” the particles into bite sized pieces for them.

 That’s where the laser comes in.
 Tattoo removal lasers work by targeting the ink particles with incredibly powerful bursts of energy, but only for a billionth, or even a trillionth of a second.
 The energy from these beams is so powerful that it literally causes the microscopic metals used to color the ink to shatter into even smaller pieces.
 These pieces are now small enough for our hungry white blood cells to eat and carry them away.
-The illustration below provides a useful depiction of this process for those more visually-inclined.
+The illustration below provides a useful depiction of this process.

 The overwhelming majority of individuals require multiple sessions spaced six to twelve weeks apart to ensure all the ink particles get broken down and flushed.
 After all required laser tattoo removal sessions at our private plastic surgery office in Seattle, WA it will be close to impossible for anybody to ever even know there was once a tattoo.

-Who is a good candidate for laser tattoo removal?
+Who is a good candidate for laser tattoo removal in Seattle?

 In short, anybody with a tattoo they no longer want.